by : RJ Fisher last update: February 2022

 Charming Lipe Villa Lovely renovated bungalows just behind the resorts also newly renovated beachfront restaurant on Pattaya Beach.
 The charming owner and her staff really try their best to make you feel welcome.
 Breakfast is included, but Walking Street is just 50m away should you crave something different.

-Asara Private Beach Resort Allow yourself to be pampered in this luxury resort on Sunset Beach.
-The rooms are huge (90m2) with a whirlpool on your deck.
-There is a great pool area as well, a free shuttle service and of course a private beach.
+The Cliff Lipe Resort Allow yourself to be pampered in this luxury resort on Sunset Beach.
+Perched on a small cliff with beach access and stunning views over Koh Adang and Koh Ra Wi.
+The rooms are huge (90m2) with a jacuzzi on your deck.
+There is a great pool area as well, a free shuttle service and a private beach.
 I was lucky enough to stay here for one night for a wedding (not mine ;-)).
 Just wish more of my friends would marry.

 There are more than a thousand accommodations on this Island of ~40,000 residents.
 That says it all with regards to popularity doesn’t it?
 Beach at the front and coconuts in the back as they say here, although tourism has not completely displaced the coconut industry.
 The hills are covered in virgin rain-forest and fringed with palm trees, which in turn are lined with white sandy beaches and surrounded by a turquoise sea.
 Tourists are drawn by the millions to experience a piece of this paradise and frankly, I can only agree.

 If you want to explore the Island then the big Buddha shrine and the Wat Plai Laem temple, both at Bophut are recommended.
 Furthermore, you can venture out to the Namuang waterfall near Nathon.
 While you’re at it visit the secret Buddha garden and the mummy monk at Wat Khunaram temple.
 Both are not far from the waterfall.